aweirdnerd/DIscovery-Manual/User-manual.md

 #### Continuity

 The existing People profiles will be retained as far as possible, to preserve the integrity of the School Website as a whole.
-This will include the existing list of Recent/Favourite Publications
+They will continue to be updated, but now from data in Elements.

 #### Link to More Publications